 Increase qualifying income:

-- Add a documented part-time job or consistent freelance contract at least 2 years before applying (lenders want a history).
+- Add a documented part-time job or consistent freelance contract at least 2 years before applying; lenders want a track record.

-- If you own rental property, ensure you have current leases; lenders count 75% of rental income.
+- If you own rental property, keep current leases on hand; lenders count 75% of rental income.

 Time your application: